marisapatel3/Recycling-Sorting-System/README.md

 ### 1. Material Detection

-- Containers are dispensed at random onto the rotary table, each assigned a material id used by the program to determine the correct bin.
+- Containers are dispensed at random onto the rotary table, each assigned a material ID used by the program to determine the correct bin.
 - The ultraviolet, colour, and LDR (light dependent resistor) sensors work together to identify the material type of each container before it is loaded.
-- The program compares each new container's material id against the previous one to decide whether it can be grouped with containers already loaded on the hopper.
+- The program compares each new container's material ID against the previous one to decide whether it can be grouped with containers already loaded on the hopper.

 ### 2. Loading